Team Player Pos

 Summary

-Brown is a highly skilled pure point guard.
-He is a late-bloomer who has grown roughly five inches in the last few years and is now starting to show athletic gains as well.
-He was a nationally ranked prospect throughout his high school years and finished No. 6 in the class of 2025.
+Brown is a highly skilled lead guard.
+He is a late-bloomer who has grown almost eight inches since he was a high school underclassman and is now starting to show athletic gains as well.
+He was a nationally ranked prospect throughout his high school years and finished No. 6 in the Class of 2025.

 About